NovaSagittarii/ahc/ahc037/README.md

 This actually does pretty well!
 (4.2B) Maybe go to the right more slowly?

 Oops, I messed up the mesh axis, fixing it improves it slightly (4.4B).

+Clearly doing more subdivisions is better so.... let's increase it to 5!
+This uses 90% of points on Test#0 so this should be enough margin.
+There is a slight improvement when you do this (4.5B).